Stonewall organises the first lesbian and gay receptions held at the Liberal Democrat, Labour & Conservative Party conferences.

 Stonewall Cymru is founded.

-The Gender Recognition Act is passed, allowing transsexual people to change their legal gender, lobbied for by Press for Change.
+The Gender Recognition Act is passed, allowing transgender people to change their legal gender, lobbied for by Press for Change.

 Stonewall launches the Education for All campaign to tackle homophobic bullying in schools.